stanford-crfm/helm/README.md

 # Contributing

-To contribute to this project, first install the dev dependencies and git hook scripts:
+To contribute to this project, install the dev dependencies and git hook scripts:
 `pip install -r requirements.dev.txt && pre-commit install`.